Why governments should move to a .gov domain

 true

-Lets consider hypothetical organization Anytown, Colorado, with web and email presence at anytownco.org:
+Let's consider a hypothetical organization Anytown, Colorado, with web and email presence at anytownco.org:

 • Multiple types of confirmation are used to make sure that .gov domains are ONLY available to governments.